Join us. Apply Now!

 Written exams will be held at the Boise Police Department.
 The written exam is free to applicants.
-Out of state Military applicants, if you are not within 500 miles of Boise, ID and are not able to travel for the written exam, we can work with you to schedule a proctored out of state exam.
+Out of state Active Military applicants only, if you are not within 500 miles of Boise, ID and are not able to travel for the written exam, we can work with you to schedule a proctored out of state exam.
 Once your application has cleared review, please contact Police Personnel at 208-570-6101 for instructions on proctoring.

 Written exam preparation materials &

 ||Thursday, November 1, 2018 to Monday, November 26, 2018